anhdau185/application-infrastructure/docs/whats-the-dish/workflows-frontend.md

 # What's The Dish (WTD) Frontend Workflows

-This doc presents complete, straightforward, step-by-step, easy-to-follow workflows for developing and deploying the WTD web app.
+This doc presents simple, straightforward, easy-to-follow workflows for developing and deploying the WTD web app.

 ## Local Development